qbantek/less-rails-jasny-bootstrap/README.md

 To get started, check out <http://jasny.github.io/bootstrap>!

-The less-rails-jasny-bootstrap project hooks into [less-rails](http://github.com/metaskills/less-rails) and [less.rb](http://github.com/cowboyd/less.rb), making Jasny Bootstrap's source LESS files, compiled CSS, and JavaScript files available in the Rails 3.x and 4.x asset pipeline.
+The less-rails-jasny-bootstrap project makes Jasny Bootstrap's source LESS files, compiled CSS, and JavaScript files available in the Rails 3.x and 4.x asset pipeline.

 The benefits: